Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

 \subsubsection{Feature Computation}

 The input features to the IDM are defined in (\ref{eq:idm1}) and (\ref{eq:idm2}).
-For BC and the AIDA, we used $d$ and $\Delta v$ but excluded $v$ to prevent learning spurious correlations to ego speed or acceleration from past time steps reported in prior studies \cite{de2019causal, codevilla2019exploring, zhou2017recurrent}.
-Furthermore, we included an additional feature $\tau^{-1}$ in BC and AIDA defined as the rate of change of the visual angle of the lead vehicle from the ego driver's seat position divided by the angle itself. $\tau^{-1}$ can be considered as a perceptual-control analog of inverse time-to-collision, a feature commonly used in driver modeling \cite{bhattacharyya2020modeling, svard2021computational,engstrom2018simulating}, with the difference of incorporating the width of the lead vehicle into feature computation and using quantities that can actually be observed by the driver.
-This is consistent with recent findings on the impact of optical expansion of the lead vehicle's image on driver longitudinal control behavior \cite{markkula2016farewell}.
-Furthermore, the inclusion of this feature puts the information contained in the inputs to BC and the AIDA on a similar level to the IDM, as the IDM implicitly accounts for time-to-collision in its desired distance headway computation in (\ref{eq:idm2}).
+For BC and the AIDA, we used $d$ and $\Delta v$ but excluded $v$ to prevent the models from achieving spuriously high training accuracy by computing acceleration predictions from past ego velocities, a well-known phenomenon reported in prior studies \cite{de2019causal, codevilla2019exploring, zhou2017recurrent}.
+Furthermore, we included an additional feature $\tau^{-1}$ in BC and AIDA which is a visual estimate of inverse time-to-collision defined as the rate of change of the visual angle of the lead vehicle from the ego driver's seat position divided by the angle itself \cite{lee1976theory}.
+This feature was chosen to account for speed control and puts the information contained in the inputs to BC and the AIDA on a similar level to the IDM as the IDM implicitly accounts for time-to-collision in its desired distance headway computation in (\ref{eq:idm2}).
+It also makes our model consistent with recent family of driver models \cite{svard2021computational,engstrom2018simulating, mcdonald2019toward}.

 We computed all features in the Frenet frame (i.e., lane-centric coordinates \cite{werling2010optimal}), by first transforming vehicle positions, velocities, and headings using the current lane center line as the reference path and then computing the features from the transformed positions and velocities.
 We obtained the drivers' instantaneous longitudinal control inputs (i.e., accelerations) from the dataset by differentiating the Frenet frame longitudinal velocities.
-For BC and the AIDA, we discretized the continuous control inputs into discrete actions using a Gaussian mixture model of 15 Gaussian components with mean and variance parameters chosen using the Bayesian Information Criteria \cite{murphy2012machine}.
+For BC and the AIDA, we discretized the continuous control inputs into discrete actions using a Gaussian mixture model of 15 Gaussian components with mean and variance parameters chosen with the Bayesian Information Criteria \cite{murphy2012machine}.